asrashley/music-bingo/README.md

 ## Development

 There is nothing particularly special required to develop the GUI code.
-You just need to install tox [https://pypi.org/project/tox/] and check that your changes doesn't reduce the 100% code quality score.
+You just need to install the development libraries:

+    pip install -r dev-requirements.txt

+tox [https://pypi.org/project/tox/] is used to run the unit, type and style checks.

+    tox

 For developing the server code, [nodejs](https://nodejs.org/en/) needs to be installed.
 The server-side code is pure Python, using the